utmimplementationus/getstarted/README.md

 Following the momentum around scaled UAS services, particularly around drone delivery, in the greater North Texas area in late 2023 and early 2024, several operators noted the inherent need to communicate amongst each other.
 Prior FAA and NASA projects like the [UTM Field Test](https://www.faa.gov/uas/research_development/traffic_management/field_test), [UTM Pilot Program](https://www.faa.gov/uas/research_development/traffic_management/utm_pilot_program), UTM Technical Capability Levels, and other efforts had already provided frameworks for deploying strategic coordination services in an operational environment.

-Understanding the need to share airspace amongst scaled operations and leverage applicable standards, seven operators engaged in a project to operationalize strategic conflict detection in the Dallas-Fort Worth area, including DroneUp, Flytrex, Manna, Prime Air, UPS Flight Forward, Wing, and Zipline, with ANRA Technologies as a service provider.
-Initial activities are coordinated by the Virginia Tech Mid-Atlantic Aviation Partnership and leverage contributions from Global UTM Association (GUTMA) and the InterUSS Platform.
+Understanding the need to share airspace amongst scaled operations and leverage applicable standards, an initial seven operators engaged in a project to operationalize strategic conflict detection in the Dallas-Fort Worth area, including DroneUp, Flytrex, Manna, Prime Air, UPS Flight Forward, Wing, and Zipline, with ANRA Technologies as a service provider.
+Subsequently, AAMTEX, Avision and Cal Analytics have joined the activies as service providers.
+Initial activities are supported by contributions fromthe Virginia Tech Mid-Atlantic Aviation Partnership (MAAP), Global UTM Association (GUTMA) and the InterUSS Platform.
 The effort is applicable to UTM across the US.

 ## Open Source Approach